-Rodney & Holly Robinson Peete: From Austim To Awesome
+Rodney & Holly Robinson Peete: From Autism To Awesome

-Their success in the sports and entertainment worlds couldn’t prepare them for the awful truth they heard in the doctor’s office over a decade ago.
-But celebrity Apprentice star Holly Robinson Peete and her husband, former NFL quarterback Rodney Peete, somehow found the strength to face their son’s autism diagnosis.
+Holly and her husband, Rodney, Sr. weren’t prepared for the hardcore truth they heard in the doctor’s office over a decade ago.
+But the celebrity Apprentice star (Holly) and former NFL quarterback (Rodney), somehow found the strength to face their son’s autism diagnosis.

 “After we both kind of cried and said, `Why us?’
 But Holly very soon after that rolled up her sleeves and said, `Let’s get to work,”‘ Rodney recalls.
 “I was the opposite.
 I was angry more than anything else … I didn’t like to hear what the doctor was saying.”

-In his recent autobiography, “Not My Boy!”, Rodney tells the intimate story of his family’s struggle with the diagnosis of R.J., (Rodney James), now 18.
+In his autobiography, “Not My Boy!”, Rodney, Sr. tells the intimate story of his family’s struggle with the diagnosis of R.J., (Rodney James), now 18.